MR-Gullo/latex-beamer/00_Updater-prompt-latex-beamer-v6 copy.md

 ```

 This method should be explicitly shown in your "I do" example and referenced in your "We do" and "You do" problems to reinforce consistent problem-solving methodology.
 The rearrange step in the Equation section is particularly important for developing algebraic manipulation skills.

+**Critical Requirement**: Always place GUESS components in separate frames to prevent overfull vbox LaTeX compilation errors.
+Specifically:
+- Frame 1: G (Givens) and U (Unknown) in separate columns side-by-side
+- Frame 2: E (Equation) alone in its own frame
+- Frame 3: S (Substitute) and S (Solve) together in one frame

 **Dense Information Rule**: Maximize information density by using the most compact notation possible without sacrificing clarity.
 Use abbreviations, variables, and inline formatting to reduce vertical space while maintaining readability.
 </guess_method_instructions>